IBMTechSales/was-appmod/docs/appmod-labs/OperationalModernization/README.md

      Example output:
      ```
-     Now using project "apps-was" on server "https://c115-e.us-south.containers.cloud.ibm.com:32661".
+     Now using project "apps-was" on server "https://api.demo.ibmdte.net:6443".
      . . .
      ```

+### Build image (Hands-on)

-6. Run the following command to start building the image.
+1. Run the following command to start building the image.
 Make sure to copy the entire command, including the `"."` at the end (which indicates current directory).
      ```
      docker build --tag default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was .
      ```

-### Build image (Hands-on)

-1. Review the **docker build** command you ran earlier:
+2. You should see the following message if the image was successfully built.
+Please wait if it's still building.
      ```
+     Successfully built aa6babbb5ce9
+     Successfully tagged default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was:latest
+     ```

+3. Review the **docker build** command that you just executed:
+     ```
-     docker build --tag default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was .
+     ### docker build --tag default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was .
      ```

      - It instructs docker to **build the image** following the instructions in the `Dockerfile` in current directory (indicated by the `"."` at the end).